liuzan-info/PhosMap/README.md

   install_github('ecnuzdd/PhosMap')
   ```
 - [6] **click "Run App".** View the file ui.R, then just click button "Run App", Phosmap will start.

+## How to use
+You can find comprehensive documentation and an in-depth video tutorial on this website.https://bio-inf.shinyapps.io/phosmap/

 ## Detail of R package "PhosMap"
 https://github.com/ecnuzdd/PhosMap